NicMortelliti/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+    - Checked rails log, found issue is on line 10 in toys controller

+      - Issue was Toys vs Toy

 - Update the number of likes for a toy

   - How I debugged:

+    - Checked controller for update, missing render json line

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+    - Checked rails log, found issue is there is no DELETE route present

+      - Added destroy route to routes.rb